 She could wear a dress to church and be called Samantha, but for our daddy-daughter outings, my Sammie needed to be ready to get a little dirt on her knees.
-She needed to know how to take a bump just as well as pose for a photo, and I planned to show her how.
-As I'd find out later, she knew how to take a bump, and give one, just fine all on her own, thank you very much.
+She also needed to know how to defend herself in a scuffle just as well as pose for a photo.
+I’d leave the posing to Mom, but I planned to show her a few tricks that would come in handy in those inevitable scrapes all kids get into.

-Samantha was perfect, bewitching if you need a little groan-inducing attempt at humor, yet here we sat, nearly a week into our NICU stay after her birth with no nametag on her crib.
-It just didn't fit after she was born, and we were reluctant to name her.
+Samantha was perfect in many ways, both at the time and in hindsight.
+Call it bewitching if you need a little groan-inducing attempt at humor, yet here we sat, nearly a week into our NICU stay after her premature birth with no nametag on her crib.
+It just didn't fit, and we were reluctant to name her.

 But the wait was getting ridiculous, if not embarrassing then at least uncomfortable.
 Our baby deserved a name.